tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 * jQuery 1.8.2 and jQuery Mobile 1.3.0
 * jQuery 1.9.1 and jQuery Mobile 1.3.1
 * jQuery 1.9.1 and jQuery Mobile 1.3.2
+* jQuery 1.9.1 and jQuery Mobile 1.4.0

 ## Examples Folder
 The examples folder contains 11 sample HTML files.

-* example_1.html: mini tolito progress bar with percentage counter
+* example_1.html: mini progress bar with percentage counter
-* example_2.html: jQuery Mobile dialog with embedded tolito progress bar
+* example_2.html: jQuery Mobile dialog with embedded progress bar
-* example_3.html: overlay with centered tolito progress bar
+* example_3.html: overlay with centered progress bar
-* example_4.html: jQuery Mobile dialog with a tolito progress bar which starts after a delay period
+* example_4.html: jQuery Mobile dialog with a progress bar which starts after a delay period
-* example_5.html: basic default mini tolito progress bar
+* example_5.html: basic default mini progress bar
-* example_6.html: tolito progress bar which stops after 5 seconds
+* example_6.html: progress bar which stops after 5 seconds
-* example_7.html: tolito progress bar which stops after 5 seconds and resumes after 3 seconds
+* example_7.html: progress bar which stops after 5 seconds and resumes after 3 seconds
-* example_8.html: shows how to set explicitly the tolito progress bar's status
+* example_8.html: shows how to set explicitly the progress bar's status
 * example_9.html: shows how to attach a handler for the event which notifies that the progress bar is completed
 * example_10.html: shows how to create an indefinite progress bar
 * example_11.html: shows how to destroy a created progress bar